junekimdev/boilerplate-node-api/README.md

 node keygen-vapid.js
 ```

-This will outputs a VAPID key pair to your console
+This will append a VAPID key pair in `.env` file
-This requires `web-push` installed beforehand
-Copy and paste the keys in your `.env` file

 ## What's Next?